The number of N-1/mix minus returns is determined by the configuration.

 On the surface...

-The Conf key assigns a source onto the conference bus.
-What the source receives depends on the status of the source fader and that of the other conference members.
+The Conf key adds (or removes) the source from the conference system.
+What the source receives depends on the status of the source fader and the other conference members.

 The Conf key color indicates the current state.
 The colors used can be modified by the ON-AIR Designer.
 The following colors are used in the standard configuration: